 Research has shown that women’s representation and advancement in academic STEM positions are affected by external factors that are unrelated to their ability, interest, and technical skills, such as:

-As part of the Rising Tide effort, ADVANCE program goals, initiatives, and activities will be studied in order to expand the knowledge and literature base relative to women faculty in STEM and SBS fields.
+As part of the Rising Tide effort, ADVANCE program goals, initiatives, and activities have been studied to expand the knowledge and literature base relative to women faculty in STEM and SBS fields.
 These studies have connected researchers in higher education, psychology, sociology, business, and women’s studies to create a multi-faceted understanding of the contexts and cultures that facilitate or impede the recruitment, retention, and advancement of women faculty at UMaine.

-Faculty Satisfaction at the University of Maine – As part of the NSF Rising Tide initiative, the ADVANCE Social Science research team conducted a comprehensive faculty survey during the 2010-2011 academic year.
-This study solicited responses regarding a number of topics that ultimately impact faculty satisfaction and retention at the University of Maine, including hiring practices, promotion and tenure processes, and the availability of resources.
+Faculty Satisfaction at the University of Maine – As part of the NSF Rising Tide initiative, the ADVANCE Social Science research team conducted comprehensive faculty surveys during the 2010-2011 and 2014-2015 academic years.
+The studies solicited responses regarding a number of topics that impact faculty satisfaction and retention, including hiring practices, promotion and tenure processes, and the availability of resources.
 The follow up survey (linked below), has identified improvements which may be attributed to Rising Tide initiatives implemented at UMaine.
 The reports can be viewed or downloaded by clicking the links below.

 Job Satisfaction in STEM/SBS – In a continuing effort to identify the factors that affect faculty satisfaction, in 2013 the ADVANCE Social Science team developed and distributed an on-line survey to faculty in the STEM (science, technology, engineering, mathematics) and social-behavioral science (SBS) academic units at UMaine.
 The survey, which garnered a 51% response rate, focused on two new areas (promotion to full professor and the recruitment of diverse pools of faculty members in searches), as well as addressing job satisfaction, intention to pursue promotion to full professor, and items related to personal and emotional well-being.
 Read the findings using the link below.